n this episode, Mike Hoogstraten tells us some stories about his time at ASML and how it shaped his understanding of the product owner role.

 Yeah.
-And I think for me it was also because it was the first project, it is still the inexperience that you have this feeling like it's important to go to the customer, but you don't have any baggage yet you don't have examples of things that went wrong to justify why you need to go to the customer.
-Because sometimes it can also feel like just a fun trip.
-Like, why do you need to go all the way across the world to see what the customer does and you don't have any examples on it?
+And I think for me, it was also because it was the first project, it is still the inexperience that you have this feeling like it's important to go to the customer, but you don't have any baggage yet.
+You don't have examples of things that went wrong to justify why you need to go to the customer, because sometimes it can also feel like just a fun trip.
+Like, why do you need to go all the way across the world to see what the customer does?
+And you don't have any examples on it yet.
 And to me, it was also part of the fun trip, of course, because I liked it.
 It was quite fun to see the customer.
 It's always nice to see different places.
 So you also have this internal struggle, like, am I just asking this because it's a fun trip or is there actually a need for the customer?
 And well, in time, I get these examples and I can recommend it's always important to see the customer because you just don't know what you're going to find.

 Back to the start of the project, what did you do in the end to just get everything organized?